-Eric Valdés (Barcelona, 1996) is a biotechnologist (UB, 2018) and a MSc student in Biological and Environmental Engineering (UAB).
+Eric Valdés (Barcelona, 1996) is degreed in Biotechnology (UB, 2018) and a MSc in Biological and Environmental Engineering (UAB, 2021).
 He has a strong biotechnological background as he did his bachelor degree’s final project at the Center for Research in Agricultural Genomics in a work focused on expression patterns of SlSGT genes in tomato.
-He also has international experience as a graduate researcher at Lund University (Sweden) where he worked in the characterization of an enzyme with environmental applications (FDCA production from the sugar HMF).
+He also has international experience as a graduate researcher in Lund University (Sweden) where he worked in the characterization of an enzyme with environmental applications (FDCA production from the sugar HMF).

-He is currently doing his master degree’s thesis in the gases group, where he is developing a kinetic model for the bioproduction of sulfur in the presence of acetate in a continuous stirred tank reactor.
-This work is embedded within the ENSURE project, which aims to develop and optimize a technology for the treatment of SOx and NOx emissions and sulfur recovery through a two- stage biological process (sulfate reduction followed by partial oxidation of sulfide).
+He did his master degree’s thesis in the gases group of GENOCOV, where he developed a kinetic model for the bioproduction of sulfur in presence of acetate in a continuous stirred tank reactor.
+This work is embedded within the ENSURE project, which aims to develop and optimize a technology for the treatment of SOx and NOx emissions and sulfur recovery trough a two- stage biological process (sulfate reduction followed by partial oxidation of sulfide).

-He is also working on the kinetic characterization of heterotrophic methanogenic biomass as a temporary staff member of CETAQUA in the NIMBUS project, which has the ultimate goal of using upgraded biogas from wastewater sludge to feed a TMB (Barcelona’s public transport network) bus.
+In 2021 he also worked on the kinetic characterization of heterotrophic methanogenic biomass as a temporary staff member of CETAQUA in the NIMBUS project, which has the ultimate goal of using upgraded biogas from wastewater sludge to feed a TMB (Barcelona’s public transport network) bus.